-Mass Spectrometry on Labeled CeCdc37-CeCdc37 can in principle react with the dye on three cysteine residues, Cys-212, Cys-311, and Cys-339.
+Mass spectrometry on labeled CeCdc37 -CeCdc37 can in principle react with the dye on three cysteine residues, Cys212, Cys311 or Cys339.
 Samples of labeled and unlabeled CeCdc37 were analyzed to determine the labeling sites.
-After protein bands were excised from SDS-PAGE gels, the samples were digested with trypsin.
+After protein bands were excised from SDS-PAGE gels the samples were digested with trypsin.
 Gel pieces were then treated as described previously (40).
-Peptides were extracted by washing sequentially with 50 μ l of 0.1% formic acid and 50 μ l of acetonitrile.
-Collected supernatants were pooled, concentrated to 20 μl, and filtered through a 0.22-μm Ultrafree-MC-GV centrifuge filter (Merck Millipore, Tullagreen Carrigtwohill, Ireland).
-Afterward, they were loaded onto an Acclaim PepMap rapid separation LC C18 trap column (Thermo Scientific) at a flow rate of 5 μ l/min and separated on an PepMap rapid separation LC C{18} column (75 μ m imes 150 mm, 2 μ m, 100 Å, Thermo Scientific) at a flow rate of 0.2 μ l/min.
-A linear gradient from 5 to 35% buffer B (acetonitrile with 0.1% formic acid) eluted the peptides in 60 min to an LTQ Orbitrap XL instrument (Thermo Scientific).
-Full scans and five dependent MS2 scans (five collision-induced dissociation spectra) were recorded in each cycle.
-Peptides modified by Alexa Fluor 488-C5-maleimide or iodoacetamide were detected by MaxQuant (41), and the masses of these Alexa Fluor 488-modified peptides were verified to be absent in corresponding MS1 spectra of the unlabeled control sample.
-Alexa Fluor 488 modifications were detected at positions Cys-311 and Cys-339 in a highly labeled CeCdc37 sample (\sim 85% with two labels and \sim 15% with one label), but modifications at position 212 were not observed.
-No iodoacetamidemodified peptide at position Cys-339 was detected in highly labeled CeCdc37, implying that this residue reacts very efficiently with Alexa Fluor 488-C5-maleimide.
-Cys-311 appears to react slightly less efficiently, and Cys-212 may react only rarely, positioning all attached labels in the C-terminal domain.
+Peptides were extracted by washing sequentially with 50 ul 0.1% formic acid and 50 μl acetonitrile.
+Collected supernatants were pooled, concentrated to 20 $\mu$ l and filtered through a 0.22 μm Ultrafree-MC-GV centrifuge filter (Merck Millipore, Tullagreen Carrigtwohill, Ireland).
+Afterwards, they were loaded onto an Acclaim PepMap RSLC C18 trap column (Thermo Scientific) at a flow rate of 5 μl/min and separated on an PepMap RSLC C18 column (75 μmx 150 mm, 2 μM, 100 Å, Thermo Scientific) at a flow rate of 0.2 μl/min.
+A linear gradient from 5 % to 35 % buffer B (ACN with 0.1% formic acid) eluted the peptides in 60 min to a LTQ Orbitrap XL (Thermo Scientific).
+Full scans and 5 dependent MS2 scans (5CID spectra) were recorded in each cycle.
+Peptides modified by Alexa 488-C5 maleimide or iodoacetamide were detected by MaxQuant (41) and the masses of these Alexa 488-modified peptides were verified to be absent in corresponding MS1 spectra of the unlabeled control sample.
+Alexa 488-modifications were detected at position Cys311 and Cys339 in a highly labeled CeCdc37 sample (~85% two labels, ~15% one label), but modifications at position 212 were not observed.
+No iodoacetamide-modified peptide at position Cys339 was detected in highly labeled CeCdc37, implying that this residue reacts very efficiently with Alexa 488-C5 maleimide.
+Cys311 appears to react slightly less efficient and Cys212 may react only rarely, positioning all attached labels in the C-terminal domain.

-Analytical Ultracentrifugation-Analytical ultracentrifugation (aUC) experiments were performed in a Beckman ProteomeLab XLA ultracentrifuge equipped with a fluorescence detection system (Aviv Biomedical, Lakewood, NY) and a Ti-50 rotor (Beckman Coulter, Brea, CA) at 20 °C and 42,000 rpm as described previously (35).
-A 250-500 nM concentration of labeled protein was analyzed by adding a 3-10 μ M concentration of its unlabeled putative binding partner and optionally 4 mm nucleotides.
-Most measurements were performed in 40 mm HEPES/KOH, pH 7.5, 20 mm KCl, 1 mm DTT, and 5 mm MgCl2.
-To support the NMR analysis, measurements in 40 mm KH2PO4/KOH, pH 7.5, also were performed for Cdc37 constructs in complex with Hsp90.
-Measurements including the kinases were performed in 20 mm Tris/HCl, pH 7.5, 50 mm KCl, 0.5 mm EDTA, 5 mm MgCl2, 1 mm DTT, and 1% (v/v) glycerol. dc/dt plots were generated with the program SEDVIEW (42, 43), which subtracts scans within a certain range and averages over the differentials.
+Analytical Ultracentrifugation - Analytical ultracentrifugation (aUC) experiments were performed in a Beckman ProteomeLab XLA ultracentrifuge equipped with a fluorescence detection system (Aviv Biomedical, Lakewood, NY) and a Ti-50 rotor (Beckman Coulter, Brea) at 20 °C and 42,000 rpm as described previously (35).
+250-500 nM of the labeled protein were analyzed by adding 3 to 10 μM of its unlabeled putative binding partner and optionally 4 mM nucleotides.
+Most measurements were performed in 40 mM HEPES/KOH, pH 7.5, 20 mM KCl, 1 mM DTT and 5 mM MgCl2.
+To support the NMR analysis also measurements in 40 mM KH2PO4/KOH, pH 7.5 were performed for Cdc37 constructs in complex with Hsp90.
+Measurements including the kinases were performed in 20 mM Tris/HCl, pH 7.5, 50 mM KCl, 0.5 mM EDTA, 5 mM MgCl2, 1 mM DTT and 1 % (v/v) glycerol. dc/dt-plots were generated with the program SedView (42,43), which subtracts scans within a certain range and averages over the differentials.
 Plots were fit to bi-Gaussian functions to determine the $s{20,w}$ values and the peak amplitudes.